 Because the product manufacturer is not making the products as agreed upon in the initial contract.

-Why is the manufacturer sending out inferior quality products not congruent with our agreement?
+Why is the manufacturer sending out inferior quality products incompatible with our agreement?

 Because there was a miscommunication between our orders and what the manufacturer sent.